slavrd/packer-aws-nginx64/README.md

 # Packer AWS nginx64

-A packer template to build AWS ami image of ubuntu xenial with nginx.
+Packer project to build AWS ami image of ubuntu xenial with nginx.

+The project contains two equivalent templates using the `json` and `hcl` syntax - `template.json` and `template.pkr.hcl`.

 ## AWS Authentication